 Les Halos de Jupiter Vineyards, Wines, Winemaking

 Les Halos de Jupiter Chateauneuf du Pape is made from 100% old vine Grenache.
 The vines are all over 100 years of age from parcels located between Orange and Courthezon.
+The terroir is a mixture of limestone, sandstone and small gravel rocks and stone soils.
 The grapes are 100% destemmed without any crushing of the fruit.
 The wine is aged in one year old, French oak barrels for 12 months before bottling.
 The average annual production of this wine is only 320 cases per year.

 Les Halos de Jupiter Chateauneuf du Pape Blanc is made from a blend that is 70% Roussanne and 30% Grenache Blanc.
 The berries are harvested early in the morning hours in the cold weather to preserve the maximum amount of freshness and avoid oxidation.
 With luck, vinification begins within 30 minutes after the grapes arrive at the winery.
 The wine is vinified in tank and is then aged on its lees with stirring for between 8 to 9 months before bottling.